hunterjackson/docs/source/cassandra-sink.rst

 ``connect.cassandra.contact.points``

 Contact points (hosts) in Cassandra cluster.
+This is a comma separated value. i.e:host-1,host-2

 * Data type: string
 * Optional : no